FelipeMezzarana/art_generator/README.md

 **Alternatively, you can directly use the class ArtGenerator to create artworks more personalized**

-+ When an ArtGenerator object is a "base" image is generated and saved as the attribute self.img
++ When an ArtGenerator object is created a "base" image is generated and saved as the attribute self.img
-+ The class has a series of methods that change the base image with elements of different types and random properties
++ The Class has a series of methods that change the base image with elements of different types and random properties

 **The docstrings of the code are very explanatory, so instead of exhaustively explaining what each method does, I'll show you a practical example of how to generate images this way, and invite you to enter help(ArtGenerator) and explore the methods**